Gating-Induced Mott Transition in NiS$_2$: Methods

 \section{Methods}

 Density Functional Theory + Embedded Dynamical Mean Field Theory (DFT+eDMFT) calculations were performed using the Rutgers eDMFT code \cite{Haule2010,Haule2018}.
 The density functional theory calculations using the local density approximation were performed using the linearized augmented plane wave method as implemented in Wien2K \cite{Blaha2020}.
 A $10\times 10\times 10$ k-point grid was used for the 12 atom primitive unit cell of NiS$_2$.
+The DMFT problem was solved via the continuous time Quantum Monte Carlo solver included in the eDMFT code.
+The self-energy was directly sampled and its high frequency tail was smoothened for stability as described in \cite{Hiroshi2017}.
+The Ni 3d orbitals were treated in DMFT with localized states constructed as described in \cite{Haule2010}.
 In this unit cell, the local axes of each Ni ion are oriented differently, but all atoms are symmetry equivalent, i.e. there is only one Wyckoff position for Ni, and another one for S. As a result, a single Ni ion was considered as the impurity in the DFT+eDMFT calculations.
 The Green's function and self energies for the orbitals on the other Ni ions were generated by applying space group operations that interchange the Ni ions.
 All 5 3d orbitals of the Ni ions were included in the impurity problem, even though the $t_{2g}$ manifold is completely filled.
-The on-site Hubbard U and Hund's J parameters were set to 10.7 and 0.7 eV, which were shown in Ref. \cite{Haule2014} to be suitable for 3d transition metals for the implementation that we use.
+The on-site Hubbard U and Hund's J parameters were set to 10.7 and 0.7 eV, which were shown in multiple references (for example references \cite{Haule2014, Mandal2019} to be suitable for 3d transition metals for the implementation that we use.
 This number is larger than the typically used values in DFT+U, as well as other DFT+DMFT implementations, due to the facts that DMFT explicitly takes into account certain screening processes and that our DMFT implementation does not used less localized Wannier orbitals as the correlated orbitals.
+Hybridization with all the states in a wide energy window that spans $\mp10$~eV around the Fermi level was taken into account, and all transition metal orbitals were explicitly included in the impurity calculation.
+This latter point also has an effect on the value of U, since taking into account the Feynman diagrams involving the occupied d orbitals explicitly in the impurity calculation requires not reducing the value of U due to screening by those orbitals.
 The `exact' double counting approach was used in all calculations \cite{Haule_Exact_2015}.

 Unless otherwise stated, the experimental crystal structure of NiS$_2$ from Ref. \cite{Nowack_Charge_1991} was used in all calculations.
 While the added electrons can change bonding and effective ionic radii, and hence change the crystal structure \cite{day2020contrasting, Li2021}, this effect is not expected to be significant at the small concentrations considered at this work, and hence is ignored.
 The lattice constant for Ni(S$_{0.75}$Se$_{0.25}$)$_2$ was linearly interpolated between endpoints NiS$_2$ and NiSe$_2$ and the atomic positions were determined by relaxation in Wien2K (at the DFT level).